JGL/DiplomaInAppleDevelopment-AutumnWinter2023/README.md

 ## Disability Service information

-The Disability Adviser for Creative Computing Institute is Becky Keen.
-Her contact details are b.keen@arts.ac.uk.
+The Disability Adviser for Creative Computing Institute is Chris Bambling .
+Their contact details are c.bambling@arts.ac.uk.
 All appointments are confidential, and can be in-person, on the phone, or on Microsoft Teams.

 ### Who can access support